dukeofharen/httplaceholder/docs/docs.md

 ### Verbose output

 If you want some more logging, append `-V` or `--verbose` as argument.
+You can also set environment value `verbose` to `true` to enable verbose logging.

 ```bash
 httplaceholder --verbose